jasonbduer/ChildWorkItemsTemplates/content_details.md

-If you would like to submit a request to have a customized template please submit a request via ADO ticket/request <a href="https://dev.azure.com/BECU/HUB/_workitems/create/Product%20Backlog%20Item?templateId=8a0cb639-881d-4845-b85d-3e7665f7a0a0&ownerId=5d9a08b6-633a-4031-85f5-8ef175fc8273" target="_blank">HERE</a>

-Or each out to @<Jason Duer> for any assistance in getting set up

 Extension has been customized to support any child work item type ( TASK, BUT, PBI, FEATURES) by calling out the type in the config of the template